noopuram/Assessments-2018/Week-3.md

 - React is a flexible library that plays the role of V in an MVC framework

- #### 2. What are "smart" and "dumb" components?
+ #### 2. What are "smart"(logic) and "dumb"(display) components?
 Explain the difference and also add why we bother to make the distinction between them.

  //Your Answer